thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 #### Step 7.2 Change owner of the device

-Let's make Customer become the owner of the device.
+Let's make the customer become the owner of the device.
+We will also create a group of devices and add our device to this group.

 {% include images-gallery.html imageCollection="step72" showListImageTitles="true" %}

+Make sure that the device is assigned to your customer.

+{% include images-gallery.html imageCollection="step72_1" showListImageTitles="true" %}

 You can make the customer the owner of the device during its creation stage.

-{% include images-gallery.html imageCollection="step72_1" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="step72_2" showListImageTitles="true" %}

 #### Step 7.3 Share the dashboard